Mary of Egypt: Iconography

+Commemoration

-Her feast day is kept by the Orthodox according to the Fixed Cycle on 1 April.
-In the Moveable Cycle, the Orthodox Church also commemorates her on the fifth Sunday of Great Lent, on which day it is customary for the priest to bless dried fruit after the Divine Liturgy.
-The Life of St Mary, by Saint Sophronius, is appointed to be read during the Matins of the Great Canon of Saint Andrew of Crete on the preceding Thursday, which is accompanied with a Canon to her and St Andrew sung after each Ode of the Great Canon itself.
+Her feast day is kept by Orthodox Christians and Greek Catholics, according to the Fixed Cycle, on 1 April, and, according to the Moveable Cycle, on the fifth Sunday of Great Lent, on which day it is customary for the priest to bless dried fruit after the Divine Liturgy.
+The Life of St Mary by Sophronius is appointed to be read during the Matins of the Great Canon of Andrew of Crete on the preceding Thursday, which is accompanied with a canon to her and Andrew sung after each ode of the Great Canon itself.

+The Coptic Orthodox Church commemorates Saint Mary of Egypt on Parmouti 6, which is 14 April in the Gregorian calendar.

-In the Catholic Church, she is listed in the 2004 edition of the Roman Martyrology on 1 April.
+In the Roman Rite of the Catholic Church, Saint Mary of Egypt is commemorated on 1 April according to the 2004 Roman Martyrology (Ordinary Form) and on 2 April in the 1956 Roman Martyrology (Extraordinary Form].

 She is venerated by Anglicans and appears on the Episcopal Church liturgical calendar.

 In Italy, she became associated with the patronage of "fallen women" much like Mary Magdalene, to whom similar traits were associated.